iQpay logo - Digital payment solutions for food assistance and benefits

 Legal

-Learn how iQPay and partner organizations collect consent for OTC benefit card text messages.
+Learn how iQPay and partner organizations collect consent for purchase card text messages.

-Bridge Purchasing Inc dba iQPay sends service and informational text messages related to OTC benefit cards and related program support.
-These messages may be sent directly by iQPay or on behalf of partner organizations that administer benefit-card programs with iQPay.
+Bridge Purchasing Solutions, Inc. dba iQPay sends service and informational text messages related to purchase cards issued under Medicaid 1115 Health-Related Social Needs (HRSN) waivers, WIC, and similar program funding—including food, nutrition, diaper, maternity, and other program-specific purchase cards—delivered via a closed-loop restricted-spend payment network.
+These messages may be sent directly by iQPay or on behalf of partner organizations that administer purchase card programs with iQPay.

 What messages are about

-If you opt in, iQPay may send text messages about OTC benefit card issuance, delivery, activation, replacement, support, account or program notices, and related documents.
+If you opt in, iQPay may send text messages about purchase card issuance, delivery, activation, replacement, support, account or program notices, and related documents.
 This SMS program is for service and informational messages.
 It is not used for marketing or promotional messages unless separately disclosed and consented to.

 How partner-collected consent works

-Some iQPay benefit-card programs are administered by partner organizations, such as health plans, community-based organizations, higher education institutions, healthcare providers, digital health companies, or care delivery services.
+Some iQPay purchase card programs are administered by partner organizations, such as health plans, community-based organizations, higher education institutions, healthcare providers, digital health companies, or care delivery services.
 In those programs, the partner organization may ask for your permission to receive text messages from iQPay during application, intake, customer service, case management, initial outreach, or a one-on-one phone conversation.
-The partner organization maintains its own consent records and may provide iQPay with confirmation that consent was obtained. iQPay sends messages only to recipients the partner confirms have consented to receive iQPay benefit-card service messages.
+The partner organization maintains its own consent records and may provide iQPay with confirmation that consent was obtained. iQPay sends messages only to recipients the partner confirms have consented to receive iQPay purchase card service messages.

 Standard partner consent language

-Partner organizations that collect SMS consent for iQPay benefit-card messages should use consent language that identifies iQPay as the sender and explains the message purpose.
+Partner organizations that collect SMS consent for iQPay purchase card messages should use consent language that identifies iQPay as the sender and explains the message purpose.

 Approved consent language

-I agree that Bridge Purchasing Inc dba iQPay may send me text messages about my OTC benefit card, including card issuance, delivery, activation, replacement, support, and related documents.
+I agree that Bridge Purchasing Solutions, Inc. dba iQPay may send me text messages about my purchase card, including card issuance, delivery, activation, replacement, support, and related documents.
 Message frequency varies.
 Message and data rates may apply.
 Reply STOP to unsubscribe or HELP for help.
-Consent to text messages is optional and is not required to receive benefits.
+Consent to text messages is optional and is not required to receive program services.
 I agree to the iQPay SMS Terms and Privacy Policy.

 How partner-collected consent reaches iQPay